lisalynn7/hangman-and-decryption/README.md

 If yes, the Hangman function is called and the game begins.

 Next, the program randomly selects one word from this list: words = [“WHDSPQZ”, “XHO”, “TTDBFRT”, “QQJYF”, “ENQD”, “DNPK”, “CNTR”, “EHWHOD”, “TSVMOHOF”, “XNOCFQGTM”] where the user is allowed 10 attempts to guess the word.

-The word is decoded *only* if the user guesses correctly before attempts are exhausted.
+After each turn, the user is presented with a list of their remaining "lives", a running list of the letters they have already guessed, and the secret hangman word (initially marked by dashes).
+With each correct guess, the corresponding dash is replaced with that letter.
+If the user guesses the entire word correctly *before* all attempts are exhaused, the word will be decoded and revealed to the user.
+If not, the user loses the game.

 **Special Note**: This version of the program assumes only alphabetical input in the guessing portion of the game's implementation.
 Non-alphabetical input counts against the user's remaning guesses.
 - - - - - - - - - - - - -